-(c) LSD distances will be measured and recorded in the following manner:

-(i) All single measurements will be from the tee to the nearest part of the stone, but the LSD distances will be displayed in centimetres as the distance from the tee to the center of the stone.

-(ii) The official radius to be used in WCF championships is 14.2 cm.

-(iii) To any result measured, the radius of 14.2 cm has to be added.
-This means that the distance for stones not in the house is 185.4 cm + 14.2 cm = 199.6 cm.

-(iv) Stones covering the tee will be measured from two locations (holes) at the edge of the 4ft circle.
-These two locations make a 90 degree angle with the centre hole and are 0.61 m (2 feet) from the centre hole.
+- (c) LSD distances will be measured and recorded in the following manner: - (i) All single measurements will be from the tee to the nearest part of the stone, but the LSD distances will be displayed in centimetres as the distance from the tee to the centre of the stone. - (ii) The official radius to be used in WCF championships is 14.2 cm. - (iii) To any result measured, the radius of 14.2 cm has to be added.
+This means that the distance for stones not in the house is 185.4 cm + 14.2 cm = 199.6 cm. - (iv) Stones covering the tee will be measured from two locations (holes) at the edge of the 4ft circle.
+These two locations make a 90-degree angle with the centre hole and are 0.61 m (2 feet) from the centre hole.

-(d) The number of LSD stones, and the number of clockwise and counterclockwise deliveries for each player, will be determined at each competition depending upon the number of games in the round robin.
-Based on the Original Team Line-up form, the four players (2 in Mixed Doubles) have to fulfill the minimum number of LSD deliveries.
-If there is a violation where the minimum requirements are not fulfilled, the appropriate LSD(s) will be recorded as 199.6 cm.
-LSD stones delivered by the alternate can be combined at the end of the round robin with only one other player, so that this player fulfills the minimum required number of LSD stones.
+- (d) The number of LSD stones, and the number of clockwise and counterclockwise deliveries for each player, will be determined at each competition depending upon the number of games in the round robin.
+Based on the Original Team Line-up form, the four players (2 in Mixed Doubles) have to fulfil the minimum number of LSD deliveries.
+If there is a violation where the minimum requirements are not fulfilled, the appropriate LSD(s) will be recorded as 199.6 cm. - (i) LSD stones delivered by the alternate can be combined at the end of the round robin with only one other player, so that this player fulfils the minimum required number of LSD stones. - (ii) Where a team plays an entire event with only 3 players, the LSD stone requirements of the missing player are shared equitably amongst the other players. - (iii) Where a team starts a competition with a complete team but then, for any reason, a player cannot fulfil their minimum LSD requirements, the maximum of 199.6cm will be recorded for each of their missed LSD stones.